 - Pay Ratio.
 The 2018 proxy season was the first year for pay ratio disclosures and the consensus was that companies spent much more time preparing for it than investors and advocacy groups spent discussing the ratios once they were public.
 We do not expect that responses to the second year disclosures will be much different, but companies should consider whether to modify the information presented in the 2019 proxy statement based on 2018 experience.
 The pay ratio disclosure requirements give companies some flexibility in the calculation of the median employee and the inclusion (or exclusion) of employees outside of the United States.
 Companies are also permitted to include an alternative pay ratio calculated using a different methodology, and based on a different median employee.
 We describe many of these considerations in our article, “CEO Pay Ratio: Perspectives on the First Year and a Look Forward.”
 For many companies, leaving things alone may be the best path, but for others, after looking at industry data, additional or alternative disclosures may be considered helpful in telling the whole story.

 - Shareholder Proposals.
 The 2018 proxy season was the first to see the implementation of the new SEC Staff guidance (Staff Legal Bulletin 14I) describing a new approach to considering requests to exclude shareholder proposals on the basis of the “economic relevance” or “ordinary business” exceptions.
 The new approach places the perspective of the board of directors at the center of the analysis.
 In our article, “Shareholder Proposals 2018 – Was 14I Really a Game Changer,” we provide detailed observations on how the new approach unfolded in 2018.
 The key takeaway for 2019 is to plan ahead.
 For companies that have annual meetings in the spring and are seeking to exclude shareholder proposals, engagement must happen quickly.
 Most companies faced with this calendar will need meaningful board consideration of the issue underlying the shareholder proposal within the first few weeks of 2019.
 With respect to shareholder proposals, you should also be mindful of the SEC staff’s 2017 guidance and 2018 guidance when relying on Rule 14a-8(i)(5) or 14a-8(i)(7) to exclude a shareholder proposal from your proxy materials under the “ordinary business” and “economic relevance” exclusions.
-Our client publication on the 2017 guidance is available here.

 - Pay for Performance.
 Consider whether you are effectively telling your “compensation story.”
 Investors have become more sophisticated in evaluating whether companies are paying their executives for performance.
 To effectively support your compensation program, make sure you outline your company’s strategic business goals and how your performance metrics and targets drive performance against these goals.
 Note that although relative total shareholder return (TSR) is still a dominant performance metric used by investors to assess whether your pay program is properly aligned with performance, increasingly investors are looking at performance against additional financial and operational metrics.